KillingSpark/HowLogindWorks/Readme.md

     * This means the process that ran the PAM modules is now in a fresh otherwise empty cgroup, that has nothing to do anymore with the cgroup the `LoginManager` was in originally.
     * This means if you do not fork+exec before you execute the PAM modules your `LoginManager` is suddenly the session root.
 This could prove to be problematic for detecting exited sessions.
-I hope logind checks that no pid is a root for multiple sessions but I did not check that.
+I hope logind checks that no pid is a root for multiple sessions, but I did not check that.
     * This is not properly documented in [\[2\]](https://www.freedesktop.org/wiki/Software/systemd/writing-display-managers/).
 This is mostly concerned with porting from ConsoleKit, maybe it was required to have fork+exec there too.
 1. It sets ACLs to some device files, but not all.
 Which devices and how this is determined will be described in a later section.